 So enough of the gardening lesson, this is a super easy salad to throw together in a few minutes, full of vitamins, and so very Russian with the sour cream and dill.
 And don't forget about the amazing crunch!
 Bon Appetit! Приятного аппетита!

-- 1 English Cucumber or several bush cucumbers
+- 1 Long English Cucumber or home grown cucumbers

 - 1 bunch of radishes about 15 radishes